Overview for Students

 - If your internship is "virtual," you must have regular supervision via phone, Skype, or in-person meetings.

-- with a direct religious or partisan political affiliation
+- organizations with direct religious or partisan political affiliation

-- with a lobbying organization (or lobbying function within an organization)
+- lobbying organization (or lobbying function within an organization)

-- with the U.S. Department of Education or U.S. Department of Justice
+- U.S. Department of Education or U.S. Department of Justice

-- with an employer that is student-led or run by a student or recent graduate (supervisor must be a seasoned professional)
+- employing organization that is student-led or run by a student or recent graduate (supervisor must be a seasoned professional)